potassco/mapf-subgraph-system/README.md

 ```

 To solve all of the included scenario files call `make experiment`.
 The result files are stored in the statistics folder.

+## References
+<a id="1">[1]</a> Dor Atzmon, Roni Stern, Ariel Felner, Glenn Wagner, Roman Barták, and Neng-FaZhou.
+2018.
+Robust Multi-Agent Path Finding.
+InProceedings of the EleventhInternational Symposium on Combinatorial Search, SOCS 2018,